 - Team Involvement - When creating a process map for a company, all employees need to contribute by working on the steps they are involved in.
 This team involvement can help keep people engaged and even identify improvement opportunities that may exist.

-Process Mapping Examples
+Process Mapping Tools and Techniques

 Process Mapping for Manufacturing